bala942/BI-360-project/README.md

                                                          Snow flake Schema

+**Step 4:** The data validation phase followed, during which the project owner provided me with benchmark numbers.
+After comparing my data to these standards, I noticed something:

+1. Identified a discrepancy of 376K in the total forecast quantity during the analysis.
+2. Collaborated swiftly with the data engineering team to pinpoint and rectify the underlying data quality issue.

+**Step 5:** The last phase involved optimizing the dashboard's performance.
+Using DAX Studio, I refined the dashboard, resulting in an impressive 30% reduction in file size and considerably faster data loading.
+This enhancement ensures a smooth user experience, improving the efficiency of exploring and visualizing data.

+**Step 6:** I started the dashboard design process after making sure my data was ready and clean.
+This required creating the remaining calculated columns and measures, making use of DAX's (Data Analysis Expressions) capabilities, and creating the graphics required to accomplish a smooth combination of informative data and eye-catching design.

 I hope this project helps you understand the business insights.
 If you have any questions or suggestions, please don't hesitate to reach out.
 - [LinkedIn](https://www.linkedin.com/in/balacdatascientist)